gaetanserre/GAiA/README.md

 # Deep ViCTORIA

-Deep ViCTORIA is a UCI chess engine built with C++.
+Deep ViCTORIA is a UCI chess engine built with C++ 17.

 It performs an in-depth analysis and uses a neural network to evaluate each chess board.